Home DNA Test Kits

 Scientists have been able to establish various correlations between gene variants and characteristics such as the risk of diseases.
 For example, it was found that people with a very specific gene variant have a higher risk of developing Crohn’s disease, a chronic inflammatory bowel disease.
 Other SNPs indicated a higher life expectancy in studies.

 A major advantage of SNPs is that they are relatively easy and inexpensive to analyse.
 SNP analysis is less time-consuming than DNA sequencing, for example, and still provides insights into your genetic predispositions.

 Can you do genetic testing at home?

-cerascreen® offers five different home DNA test kits that each analyse certain gene variants (SNP).
+cerascreen® offers six different home DNA test kits that each analyse certain gene variants (SNP).

 - The cerascreen® DNA Metabolism Test provides you with insights into the following predispositions: whether you are more likely to be obese, whether you are sensitive to saturated fatty acids, how quickly you become full after eating a meal and which muscle fibre type you are.